Nothing compares to NFL betting in the US as far as the amount of money bet each year. Sportsbooks in Illinois should be no exception to this rule.

 In a similar fashion, an over/under bet is often referred to as a totals wager.
 It’s a market on the amount of points that both teams will cumulatively score in the game.

-New bettors should note that it’s not how many points one team or other will score, but how many points that both teams combined will account for in the game.
+New bettors should note that it’s not how many points one team or other will score, but how many points both teams combined will account for in the game.
 The markets look like this:

 Over 56.5 -110 |